-Activities Lead Department(s) Collaborating Department(s) Timeframe Performance Measurement (Type and Measure) HIGHEST-PRIORITY ACTIVITIES FOR IMPLEMENTA HIGHEST-PRIORITY ACTIVITIES FOR IMPLEMENTATION 1.
-Utilize new Homeless Data Integration System to begin Phase 2 of the system, featuring data-matching to other statewide data systems, with the intent to analyze the participation and access to benefits and services of people who are unsheltered within key State programs.
-HCFC To be determined during planning phase To commence planning in Q1 of FY 21- 22 Process Measure: Initiation of planning process in a timely manner.
-2. Implement CalAIM proposals seeking to extend statewide the service options available under Whole Person Care and Health Homes Program through the Enhanced Care Management program and In Lieu of Services, including incentive funding, to better address the health and behavioral health care needs of people who are unsheltered.
-DHCS Implementation of ECM begins on January 1, 2022 in counties currently providing WPC and HHP.
-ECM will be available in all counties, and for all ECM target populations by January 1, 2023.
-Implementation of ILOS begins on January 1, 2022.
-Process Measure: DHCS receives Federal approval to provide ECM and ILOS services statewide for all target populations.
+Activities Lead Department(s) Collaborating Department(s) Timeframe Performance Measurement (Type and Measure) HIGHEST-PRIORITY ACTIVITIES FOR IMPLEMI ENTATION 1.
+Utilize new HDIS to begin Phase 2 of the system, featuring data-matching to other statewide data systems, with the intent to analyze the participation and access to benefits and services of people who are unsheltered within key State programs.
+HCFC To be determined during planning phase To commence planning in Q1 of FY 21-22 Process Measure: Initiation of planning process in a timely manner.
+2. Implement CalAIM proposals seeking to extend statewide the service options available under WPC and Health Homes Program through the Enhanced Care Management program and In Lieu of Services, including incentive funding, to better address the health and behavioral health care needs of people who are unsheltered.
+DHCS Implementation of Enhanced Care Management (ECM) begins on January 1, 2022, in counties currently providing WPC and HHP.
+Process Measure: DHCS receives federal approval to provide ECM and ILOS services statewide for all target populations.
 Process Measure: Medi-Cal Managed care health plans submission, and DHCS approval, of ECM and ILOS Model of Care and additional submitted deliverables for implementation.
 Process Measure: Staged implementation timeline for ECM.
-ILOS goes live January 1, 2022 in all counties.
+ILOS goes live January 1, 2022, in all counties.
 Medi-Cal Managed Care Plan (MCPs) may add new ILOS every 6 months.